Silver End

-Silver End is a village in Braintree, Essex, in England.
-It was conceived as a model village by the industrialist Francis Henry Crittall who established a Crittall Windows Ltd factory there to manufacture components for metal windows.
+Silver End is a village and civil parish between Witham and Braintree, in Essex, England.
+It was conceived in the 1920s as a model village by the industrialist Francis Henry Crittall, who established a Crittall Windows factory there to manufacture components for metal windows.
+At the 2021 census the parish had a population of 3,914.

 History

+Until the 1920s, Silver End was a small hamlet in the parish of Rivenhall, comprising a handful of houses along Western Lane and the Western Arms public house.

 Crittall, or "The Guv'nor" as he was known to his workforce, had a vision to provide his workforce with houses and amenities in close proximity to his window factory.
 Thus over six years from 1926 Silver End village was built.
-In 1928, a large department store was opened with 26 various departments under one roof; burnt down in 1951, it was re-built and today houses the Co-op and adjacent shops.
+In 1928, a large department store was opened with 26 various departments under one roof.
+The building burnt down in 1951.
+It was re-built and now houses the Co-op and adjacent shops.

 The village hall boasted a first class dance floor, cinema, library, snooker room and health clinic.
 It is the largest village hall in the UK.

 The village includes some noteworthy early examples of Modernist architectural design; the distinctive white, flat-roofed houses on Francis Way and Silver Street are the work of Sir John Burnet and Partners.
-The Scottish architect Thomas S. Tait, a leading designer of Art Deco and Streamline Moderne buildings in the 20th Century who is also credited with designing the concrete pylons on Sydney Harbour Bridge.
+One of those involved in the designs for the village was Scottish architect Thomas S. Tait, a leading designer of Art Deco and Streamline Moderne buildings in the 20th Century who is also credited with designing the concrete pylons on Sydney Harbour Bridge.
 Although Thomas S. Tait designed Le Chateau, most of the other houses on Silver Street and Craig Angus and Wolverton were designed by Tait's Irish Assistant, Frederick Edward Bradshaw MacManus.
 Of note are the steel window frames manufactured by Crittall's firm as a test for their use in the damp English climate.

 All major production ceased at the original Crittall site in 2006 when the factory was closed down.
 However, window frames are still manufactured at a Crittall factory in Witham.